tofuengine/tofuengine.github.io/_pages/tofu.core.Class.md

 ## Description

 As you might know, Lua is not an out-of-the-box object oriented programming language.
-It is, however, *multi-paradigm* in nature and with some clever usage of [metatables](https://www.lua.org/pil/13.html), classes can be implemented fairly easy. **Tofu Engine** offers this facility with the `tofu.core.Class` module, so that you won't need to include a [full-fledge OOP library](https://github.com/kikito/middleclass) in each and every project.
+It is, however, *multi-paradigm* in nature and with some clever usage of [metatables](https://www.lua.org/pil/13.html), classes can be implemented fairly easy. **Tofu Engine** offers this facility with the `tofu.core.Class` module, so that you won't need to include a [full-fledged OOP library](https://github.com/kikito/middleclass) every project.

 ## Functions

-### Class.**define**()
+### Class.**define**() : table

-Defines a new class.
-The newly defined class will have a variable-arguments static method `new(...)` that will optionally class the `__ctor(..)` method to initialize the instance.
+Defines a class.
+The newly defined class will have a variable-arguments static method `new(...)` that is to be used to create instances of the class.
+The option method `__ctor(..)` is called upon instance creation.

 ```lua
 local Counter = Class.define()